 Traditional Funeral Service Options

-Quite honestly, there is no such thing as a "traditional" funeral service anymore, however, there are some elements that are more traditional and commonly included when planning a burial service.
-Whether you choose burial or cremation, your options for funeral services and merchandise are very similar.
-When considering the elements below, we can also talk with you about Burial Packages that include many commonly selected items packaged together.
+There is no single definition of a “traditional” funeral service today, though certain elements are commonly included when planning a burial service.
+Whether you choose burial or cremation, the available service and merchandise options are very similar.
+As you review the elements below, we can also discuss our Burial Packages, which combine many frequently selected items into convenient, comprehensive options.

 Viewing or Visitation